 The Hansen family has been active in skiing over 40 years in the area.
 The last 25 of that I have been grooming snow to try bring a little "resort" skiing to the the Black Hills.

-I rode single track snow and it changed the way I looked at these contraptions.
-After grooming the XC ski trails early one morning, I took a Surly Moonlander down the snowmobile trail and took a turn into the woods on a snowmobiles "boondocking" track.
-Crap, I was hooked!
+Operating a bicycle shop we had our first fat bike built up about 10 years ago.
+Didnt think a whole lot about them one way or the other until I rode single track snow.
+This changed the way I looked at these contraptions.
+After grooming the XC ski trails early one morning, I took a Surly Moonlander down the snowmobile trail and took a turn into the woods on an old snowmobile "boondocking" track.
+I was hooked!
 I followed that track 500 vert ft down to Higgins Gulch jumping over logs on the firm snow ribbon that cut through the chest deep powder was eye opening.

 After a couple seasons of experimenting on how to get a good snow single track, a snow grooming company,West Yellowstone Track systems who makes the world best snow grooming equipment started to manufacture a simple but effective drag to make snow much firmer than XC ski trails.
 A 30" groomer makes about a 20" wide path once the snow falls back into the trail.
 After we purchased their Compaction Drag and bought an old Ski Doo Skandic 550f SWT and began to clean out forest debris out of gulches just above Spearfish where the snow stays 6 months a year.

 Also important is we DO NOT groom the summer single track trails.
 When snow is packed it lasts longer, and who wants the dirt single track to stay frozen and muddy longer in the spring time???
 Our special use permit for grooming ends in March, by the time spring rolls around it is impossible to notice that the groomed FAT bike trails even existed.